Fergus Bourke: Career

 On returning to Dublin, Bourke was at a party and picked up a copy Henri Cartier-Bresson's The Decisive Moment (Images à la sauvette), which caused him to develop an interest in black-and-white photography.
-An exhibition at the Project Arts Centre in 1968 led to his work becoming known in the US; the Museum of Modern Art (New York) bought seven of his photos for its permanent collection.
+An exhibition at the Project Arts Centre in Dublin in 1968 led to his work becoming known in the US; the Museum of Modern Art in New York bought seven of his pictures for its permanent collection.

 Bourke was renowned as a photographer of Dublin street scenes in the 1960s, depicting the tenements and children's street culture.
-He was also a photo-journalist, documenting poverty in the 1970s.
-He was also a portraitist, and documented all major productions in the Abbey Theatre between 1970 and 1995.
+He worked a photo-journalist, documenting poverty in the 1970s.
+He was also a portraitist, and documented all major productions in the Abbey Theatre in Dublin between 1970 and 1995.

-Bourke was elected to Aosdána in 1981.
-He held a major retrospective at the Gallery of Photography in Temple Bar in 2003, and later in the Galway Arts Centre.
+Bourke was elected to the Irish association of artists, Aosdána, in 1981.
+He held a major retrospective at the Gallery of Photography in Temple Bar, Dublin in 2003, and later in the Galway Arts Centre.

 Personal life

 He married Maureen O'Connor, an Irish-American from Maplewood, New Jersey, in 1963; they had four children.
-They lived in Sandymount from 1963 until 1992, when they moved to Connemara.
+They lived in Sandymount, Dublin from 1963 until 1992, when they moved to Connemara in County Galway.
 Bourke died in 2004; his widow donated his remaining prints to the National Photographic Archive.